PiwikPRO/PPMS-PublicDocs/web-api/getting-started/postman.md

 Postman
 =======

-[Postman](https://www.getpostman.com/) is a multiplatform GUI application for creating API calls.
-Piwik PRO allows you to export Swagger documentation and easily import it to Postman.
-Depending of what you want to work with, you can import the following swagger docs:
+[Postman](https://www.getpostman.com/) is the tool that lets you build, send and test API calls.
+You can easily import Piwik PRO API to Postman and try it out.

+Here are the Swagger docs that you can you import:

 * <a href="_static/api/platform_access_control_authorized_api.json" target="_blank">Access control</a>
 * <a href="_static/api/platform_apps_authorized_api.json" target="_blank">Apps</a>